Unique Things to do in Seattle this Winter

 The Pacific Northwest Ballet is one of the best ballets in the region — offering unique and expiring productions that will delight and inspire.
-From seasonal tales like The Nutcracker to tales as old as time like Beauty and the Beast, you and your loved ones are sure to be entertained.
+From seasonal tales like The Nutcracker to innovative ballets showcased in The Seasons’ Canon, you and your loved ones are sure to be entertained.

 Head to Brooks Trailhead — the running shoe giant’s flagship store — and hop on the treadmill for a free gait analysis.
 The experienced staff will help you find your “sole mate,” the perfect shoe to compliment your unique gait.
 Plus, you’ll burn a few calories along the way.

 17. Explore Seattle’s Garden of Glass

 Rain or shine, Seattle’s Chihuly Garden of Glass pops with color.
 Massive flower-inspired chandeliers hand from the ceilings.
 A dramatic seafloor-inspired installation stretches the length of a ballroom.
 And for those who like to work out while they sightsee, the museum often holds yoga sessions in its Glasshouse.